2222-02-09

 What Is A Good User Acceptance Testing Definition?

-UAT testing means the usage of the software by people from the target audience and recording and correcting of any defects .
-It’s the closest thing to a “_real world_” test available.
+The closest thing to a “_real world_” is user acceptance test.
 It gives users the chance to interact with the software and find out if everything works as it should after considering the features, miscommunicated, not communicated, and so on.

 DevelopMentor puts it most succinctly when they describe user acceptance testing (UAT) as: